MacaPecha/devsite-docs/guides/resources/localization/issuers.en.md

 		...
 	]

-The results included in this response will coincide with the country associated with your Mercado Pago account and the *querystring parameters that you have used*.
+The results included in this response will coincide with the country associated with your Mercado Libre account and the *querystring parameters that you have used*.
 For more information about this feature and its attributes, go to [API reference](#).